compfy-dot-com/CppSample/README.md

 - Random access operator implemented via optimized helper access classes.
 - Random access operator implemented via variadic function templates.
-- Traversing arrays or array slices with passing a lambda as an operation to be performed on the elements.
+- Traversing arrays or array slices with passing a lambda (a functor) as an operation to be performed on the elements.

 ### Demonstration cases

 - Using array view on memory managed outside of the array classes.
 - Cloning

+## Results

+### Subscript operators
+Write time: 1.02376 ns. - classics highly optimized access.

+### Variadic function template
+Write time: 0.94222 ns. - tends to be the faster one.

+### Index visitor functor.
+Write time: 1.02869 ns  - Very cool because it combines flexibility and speed.

-## Expected output
+### Expected output

 		A small 3D array:
 		0 1